SaferMe/saferme-api-docs/reports.md

 This `id` or `url` will be used to retrieve the search result using [Report Searches API](report_searches.md).

 ### Create or Update a Report
-_This method is being provided for use with ThunderBot integrations, but It might evetually get deprecated_.
+_This method is being provided for use with external integrations, but It might evetually get deprecated_.
 This method is to be used to create a report if there is no such report and will also update it if by any reason it already exists.